If your vehicle is written off by an insurer

 The easiest way to get an exemption is to apply online.

-Otherwise, you can apply for an exemption at an agent or over the phone.
+Otherwise, you can apply for an exemption at an agent.

 If you don’t apply for an exemption